 – $77.3 Million in Cash, Cash Equivalents and Investments Expected to Fund Immunic Into the Fourth Quarter of 2024 –

 – Webcast to be Held Today, August 3, 2023, at 8:00 am ET –

-NEW YORK, August 4, 2022 – Immunic, Inc. (Nasdaq: IMUX), a clinical-stage biopharmaceutical company developing a pipeline of selective oral immunology therapies focused on treating chronic inflammatory and autoimmune diseases, today announced financial results for the second quarter ended June 30, 2022 and provided a corporate update.
+NEW YORK, August 3, 2023 – Immunic, Inc. (Nasdaq: IMUX), a biotechnology company developing a clinical pipeline of orally administered, small molecule therapies for chronic inflammatory and autoimmune diseases, today announced financial results for the second quarter ended June 30, 2023, and provided a corporate update.

 Anticipated Clinical Milestones

 - Vidofludimus calcium in MS: Data from the interim analysis of the phase 2 CALLIPER trial of vidofludimus calcium in progressive MS, previously guided for the second half of 2023, is now expected to be available in the fall of 2023.
 The top-line data read-out for the trial is expected at the end of 2024.
 Data from the interim analysis of the ENSURE program is expected in late 2024, with the read-out of the first of the ENSURE trials at the end of 2025.

 - IMU-856 in celiac disease: Based on the positive data from the phase 1b clinical trial, testing IMU-856 in celiac disease patients during periods of gluten-free diet and gluten challenge, the company is actively preparing for clinical phase 2 testing of IMU-856 in OACD patients.